It's the beginning of the year, and an important meeting invitation suddenly appears on your calendar.

 But in reality, we know it's not that simple.
 Many salespeople have resistance with registering their activities and difficulties with handling sales tools.
 This implies a much higher time spent than planned.

 To set a realistic goal, first look at the top salespeople on the team and see how many opportunities they are making.
-For example, if they are well trained and hard working, and get 10 leads per month, setting a target of 7 or 8 for the rest of the team would be the ideal number.
+For example, if they are well-trained and hardworking and get 10 leads per month, setting a target of 7 or 8 for the rest of the team would be ideal.

-Remember, not everyone will be a star and guarantee multiple opportunities, so you need to measure your team's sales ability from an average of results.
+Remember, not everyone will be a star and guarantee multiple opportunities, so you need to measure your team's sales ability based on average results.

 Are you sure you need to hire more salespeople?